-Poncies and Procedures
+Policies and Procedures

-Philosophy of Field Instruction.
+Philosophy of Practicum Instruction 1

-Core Competencies of Field Education
+Core Competencies of Practicum Education 2

-Admission to Field Instruction
+Admission to Practicum Instruction 4

-The placement Procedure .5
+Placement Procedure 5

-Field Roles and Responsibilities .5-7
+Practicum Roles and Responsibilities 5-7

-Field Instructor .5
+Practicum Instructor 5

-Task Supervisor .6
+Task Supervisor 6

-Faculty Liaison .6
+Faculty Liaison 6

-Field Coordinator .7
+Practicum Coordinator 7

-Student Responsibilities .7
+Student Responsibilities 7

 Selecting the Placement Site

-Placement Duration .8
+Placement Duration

-Field Placement as Full-time Employment .8
+Practicum Placement as Full-time Employment 8

-Absences .9
+Absences

-Reimbursement/Expenses .9
+Reimbursement/Expenses 9

 Process Recordings

-Field Instruction Seminars .10
+Practicum Instruction Seminars 10

-Evaluation .11
+Evaluation 11

 Appendices

-Academic Preparation for Social Work .13
+Academic Preparation for Social Work

-Social Work Courses and Descriptions .13-15
+Social Work Courses and Descriptions

-Sample Process Recording Guides .16-21
+Sample Process Recording Guides

-Learning Contract .22-27
+Learning Contract

 Evaluation Forms

 Procedures

-Evaluation of Student in Field Placement .29-35
+Evaluation of Student in Practicum Placement

-Student Evaluation of Field Placement
+Student Evaluation of Practicum Placement

-Field Instructor's Assessment of Field Program
+Practicum Instructor's Assessment of Practicum Program

 Student Evaluation of Faculty Liaison

-Field Placement Activity Log
+Practicum Placement Activity Log

-Weekly Journals for Field Placement
+Weekly Journals for Practicum Placement

-Application for Field Placement
+Application for Practicum Placement

 Progression Sheet

 Agreement between Concord University and Agency

-Course Syllabus .52-57
+Course Syllabus 53-58

-Social Work 4601 Field Instruction
+Social Work 4601 Practicum Instruction

-Social Work 4602 Field Instruction
+Social Work 4602 Practicum Instruction

 Competency Thesis

 EPAS Competencies

-NASW Code of Ethics 66 00
+NACW Code of Ethica 67.04

-Field Instruction
+Practicum Instruction

-Field Instruction is an integral part of the social work education curriculum.
+Practicum Instruction is an integral part of the social work education curriculum.
 It engages the student in a supervised practice activity providing opportunities for the student to apply knowledge, values, and skills in relation to identified client needs, agency purpose, and social sanctions.
 As students learn from their social work placements, the knowledge, attitudes, and skills acquired from all areas of the curriculum are translated into accountable performance and professional competence.

-Students will be provided with a generalist experience in their field placement agency.
-This means the student will have a field placement that will include working at the micro (individual), mezzo (family and groups), and macro (organizations and communities) levels of intervention.
+Students will be provided with a generalist experience in their Practicum placement agency.
+This means the student will have a Practicum placement that will include working at the micro (individual), mezzo (family and groups), and macro (organizations and communities) levels of intervention.
 Assignments at each of these levels of practice are intended to help the student to integrate theory into practice.

-The students will demonstrate responsibility for their own learning process by participating in the development of a learning contract with their agency-based field instructor.
-The primary relationship between field instructor and student intern is supported by an assigned faculty liaison who visits the agency at least twice during the Fall, Spring, or Summer block placement.
+The students will demonstrate responsibility for their own learning process by participating in the development of a learning contract with their agency-based Practicum instructor.
+The primary relationship between Practicum instructor and student intern is supported by an assigned faculty liaison who visits the agency at least twice during the Fall, Spring, or Summer block placement.
 Students will also participate in online integrative seminars with their faculty liaison.

-Field Education as the Signature Pedagogy
+Practicum Education as the Signature Pedagogy

 Signature pedagogy represents the central form of instruction and learning in which a profession socializes its students to perform the role of practitioner.
 Professionals have pedagogical norms with which they connect and integrate theory and practice.
 (Shulman, 2005).
-In social work, the signature pedagogy is field education.
-The intent of field education is to connect the theoretical and conceptual contribution of the classroom with the practical world of the practice setting.
-It is a basic precept of social work education that the two interrelated components of curriculum-classroom and field-are of equal importance within the curriculum, and each contributes to the development of the requisite competencies of professional practice.
-Field education is systematically designed, supervised, coordinated, and evaluated based on criteria by which students demonstrate the achievement of program competencies.
+In social work, the signature pedagogy is Practicum education.
+The intent of Practicum education is to connect the theoretical and conceptual contribution of the classroom with the practical world of the practice setting.
+It is a basic precept of social work education that the two interrelated components of curriculum-classroom and Practicum-are of equal importance within the curriculum, and each contributes to the development of the requisite competencies of professional practice.
+Practicum education is systematically designed, supervised, coordinated, and evaluated based on criteria by which students demonstrate the achievement of program competencies.

 The curriculum of the Bachelor of Social Work Program is designed to prepare social workers that are able to demonstrate competence in generalist social work practice methods.
-It is expected that the field instruction component of the program will give students the opportunity to:
+It is expected that the Practicum instruction component of the program will give students the opportunity to: